tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 programmed into the routers.
 The SR instructions are contained within a packet in the form of a First-in First-out stack dictating the forwarding decisions of successive routers.
-Segment routing may be used to choose a path sufficiently short to be capable of providing a low end-to-end latency but does not influence the queueing of individual packets in each router along that path.
+Segment routing may be used to choose a path sufficiently short to be capable of providing a bounded end-to-end latency but does not influence the queueing of individual packets in each router along that path.

-When carried over MPLS dataplane, a solution that enables the delivery such packets that can be delivered to their final destination by a given time budget is required.
+When carried over the MPLS data plane, a solution is required to enable the delivery of such packets that can be delivered to their final destination by a given time budget.

 ### Stack Based Methods for Latency Control